Immunoglobulin A (IgA) Nephropathy

 - Exercise and maintaining a normal body weight

 - High cholesterol

 When should I call my healthcare provider?If your symptoms get worse or you have new symptoms, let your healthcare provider know.

 Key points about IgA nephropathy

 - IgA nephropathy is a disease in which IgA protein builds up in and damages the filtering part of the kidney (glomerulus).

 - The damage may cause few or no symptoms.
-There may be blood in the urine followed by a sore throat.
+Blood in the urine is the most common symptom.

 - The condition is diagnosed by blood and urine tests.
 Kidney biopsy may also be needed.

 - Treatment is aimed at protecting the kidney from further damage by controlling blood pressure, cholesterol, and inflammation.

 - Regular testing is done to check kidney function.